-We also considered the reports of Care Inspectorate Wales (CIW) and Estyn as well as any subsequent actions taken by the Council in response.
-CIW and Healthcare Inspectorate Wales published their joint National review of the use of Deprivation of Liberty Safeguards (DoLS) in Wales.
-They identified a number of key findings and recommendations.
-The full report can be found here.
+We also took into account Assurance Check findings undertaken by Care Inspectorate Wales (CIW) and Estyn reports as well as any subsequent actions taken by the Council in response.
+In March 2021, CIW and Healthcare Inspectorate Wales published their joint National review of the use of Deprivation of Liberty Safeguards (DoLS) in Wales.
+They identified a number of key findings and recommendations in their full report.
+In November 2021, CIW also published its national overview report of assurance checks in Wales and 'Let me flourish', a national review of early help, care and support and transition for disabled children in Wales.

-Estyn did not undertake an inspection of Local Government Education Services in Swansea during 2020-21.
+Estyn did not undertake an inspection of Local Government Education Services in Torfaen during 2020-21.